This Thanksgiving, I want to intentionally make time to reflect on one aspect of my life for which I am very thankful: running.

 As life progresses, the people, places and circumstances may change, but through it all running remains consistent.
 We may run on different trails, in different climates, and with many different goals, but each time we get out there to do something we love – run.

-In celebration of this day of gratitude, here are just a few reasons for which I am thankful for running.
+In celebration of the upcoming holiday and season of gratitude, here are just a few reasons for which I am thankful for running.

 10 Reasons I Am Thankful for Running